Last Updated: February 2nd, 2024 by Eunice

-- The Park at the Park is open two and one-half (2 1/2) hours prior to game time for guests to enjoy batting practice and other pre-game activities.
+- The Park at the Park is open two and one-half (2 1/2) hours before game time for guests to enjoy batting practice and other pre-game activities.

-- After every Sunday day game, weather permitting, children age 14 and under can run the bases.
+- After every Sunday day game, weather permitting, children aged 14 and under can run the bases.
 Please be aware of any particular circumstances that may affect this event such as a change in game time.
-Refer to the Giants 2013 season schedule for any affected dates.
+Refer to the Giants season schedule for any affected dates.
 Children and their parents must exit the ballpark after the game and re-enter at the right field viewing portal from the Port walk.
 After guests have finished running the bases, they will be directed out of the ballpark by event staff behind home plate.
-See's Candies sponsor Kids Run the Bases and each participant will receive a See's Candies lollipop upon exiting the ballpark.

 - The San Francisco Giants have implemented a name/seat location/phone number wristband program to help reunite children with their parents/ guardians if they become separated at the ballpark.
 Orange wristbands will be distributed at several locations throughout the ballpark during each weekend game.
 Wristbands can be obtained at the Guest Services Office near Section 119, the Fan Lot, and from Security and Guest Services supervisors positioned around the park.

-- Strollers are allowed into AT&T Park.
+- Strollers are allowed into the ballpark.
 Fold-up strollers should be stored under the seat.
 Non-folding strollers should be checked at the Guest Services Office on the Promenade Level behind Section 119, or at concierge desks located on the Virgin America Club and Oracle Luxury Suite levels.

-- Children, two years of age and under, do not require a ticket to attend a game provided they sit on the lap of an accompanying adult.
-Fold up strollers should be stored under your seat or checked at a Guest Service Center located at Section 128 or 329.
+- Children 2 years of age and under do not require a ticket to attend a game provided they sit on the lap of an accompanying adult.
+Fold-up strollers should be stored under your seat or checked at a Guest Service Center located at Section 128 or 329.

 - As a convenience to our guests with small children, baby-changing tables are located in most restrooms throughout the ballpark.
-Also, a Nursing Lounge is available at Section 128.
+Also, a Nursing Lounge is available in Section 128.

 - From toddlers to teens, the Kids’ Clubhouse has cool stuff for kids.
 Our store features everything a kid could want, including apparel and Mariner Moose items!
 The Kids’ Clubhouse is located in the Center Field Plaza on the Main Concourse.

-- Children, age 3 and under, do not require a ticket for entry into the ballpark.
+- Children aged 3 and under, do not require a ticket for entry into the ballpark.
 However, only fans entering the ballpark with a ticket will receive the promotion or giveaway item, if applicable.